 Subscribe to our newsletter for area news, coupons and discounts

 What do Adelgids look like and how do they feed?

 Adelgid infestations are easy to spot by the appearance of tiny “cotton balls” at the base of hemlock needles.
 This appearance is also more visible from fall through spring according to the NPS.

 “The hemlock woolly adelgid feeds on the sap at the base of hemlock needles, disrupting nutrient flow and causing the needles to change from deep green to a grayish green, and then fall off,” says the NPS.

 The hemlock wooly adelgid exists in Eastern Asia and also the Western United States However, the combination of natural predators and host resistance limits the damage done by the bug in both places.

-Off trail hemlocks that can’t be reached by the insecticidal super soaker have their soil treated.
+Other steps of action include various pest treatments.
+Hemlocks that are in accessible areas are treated with insecticidal soaps and horticultural oils.
+Truck-mounted spray units distribute these treatments with an 80-foot reach.
+Of course, off-trail hemlocks that can’t be reached by the insecticidal super soaker have their soil treated.
 Alternatively, they can have insecticide injected directly into the trunk.

+Efforts to control hemlock woolly adelgids are being funded through the Save the Hemlocks initiative of the Friends of Great Smoky Mountains National Park, a nonprofit organization.
 For additional information, or to learn more about how you can help, visit the Friends of the Great Smoky Mountains National Park‘s website or call (865) 932-4794.